 Tripwire, a journal of poetics, is devoted to a counter-institutional exploration of radical and experimental modes of contemporary poetics, art, and cultural politics.
 The journal was founded in 1998 by Yedda Morrison and current editor David Buuck.
-Six issues were published between 1998-2002, with a special supplement published in September 2004 for the RNC protests in New York.
-Current and back issues are available through links on this site and through Small Press Distribution.
+Six issues were published between 1998-2002, with a special supplement published in September 2004 for the RNC protests in New York, and then rebooted in 2014, with the Tripwire Pamphlet Series begun in 2019.

 editor: David Buuck

 editorial assistants: Lara Durback & Coco Fitterman

 Donate to the Tripwire Translation Grant fundraising campaign to support translators of contemporary avant-garde writing!